Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Pennsylvania:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, 42 Pa.
-Cons.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court.
+42 Stat. and Cons.
 Stat.
-Ann. § 6302;
+Ann. § 6302 (2020).

-- Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18, 42 Pa.
-Cons.
+- Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18.
+42 Stat. and Cons.
 Stat.
-Ann. § 6302.
+Ann. § 6302 (2020).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Pennsylvania has three ways that juveniles can be prosecuted as adults:
+Pennsylvania has several ways that youth can be prosecuted as adults: